trees02 jantzenlogolink02

 mayflower-dairy-foodsa

-Early view of Mayflower Dairy in Vancouver, Washington (namesake for Mayflower Farms, now Darigold).
+Early view of Mayflower Dairy in Hillsdale.

 Prior to the Great Depression in late 1920s, Oregon Dairy Farmers felt an economic blow when the price of butterfat dropped from 16 cents a pound to 12 cents a pound.
 The old Dairymen’s League collapsed as a result.
 After bitter fights and protests of unfair practices, milk prices fluctuated.

 After recognizing the need to agree on consistency in pricing and marketing, a group of dairymen came together to sign incorporation papers for the Dairy Cooperative Association (forerunner to Mayflower Farms) on November 8, 1929.
 The following year, 1,300 members signed the contract.
-Finally, in January of 1931, Will Henry was hired as the first manager and the headquarters of the newly formed Dairy Cooperative Association were established at 3rd and Madison.
+Finally, in January of 1931, Will Henry was hired as the first manager and the headquarters of the newly formed Dairy Cooperative Association were established at SE 3rd and Madison.

 mayflower-dairy-co-op-buildinga